lyxuan0323/code1/README.md

   - visible building footprints
   - usable building footprints within the distance threshold
   - one combined shapefile with classification attributes

-## Method Summary

-### Height estimation

-For each building corner, the bottom point is first projected onto the panoramic image to define a fixed image column.
-The bottom boundary and roof boundary are then read from that same column in the building mask.
-Candidate heights are searched vertically, and the estimated corner height is taken as the first height whose projected row coordinate reaches or crosses the roof boundary in the same column.
-The repository implements both a fixed-step search and a multiscale coarse-to-fine search for this purpose.

-### Visibility filtering

-Before height estimation, building footprints can be filtered by line-of-sight visibility and distance threshold.
-The current implementation uses observer-to-corner sight lines and polygon-crossing tests to identify visible and usable footprints.
-Exported shapefiles can then be used as filtered geometric input for later processing.

 ## How to use